websites of estate agents, chartered surveyors, Eastbourne Citizens Advice

 - Wardrobes, cupboards and

-will be particularly important for some newcomers.
+storage areas.
+Should be specified, per room.
+Particularly important for some newcomers.
 Many Sovereign Harbour

 flats have two bedrooms but few have adequate cupboard or wardrobe space for two